Code of Conduct

 The Company may conduct business with the U.S., state and local and the governments of many other countries.
 The Company is committed to conducting its business with all governments and their representatives with the highest standards of business ethics and in compliance with all applicable laws and regulations, including the special requirements that apply to communications with governmental bodies that have regulatory authority over our products and operations, such as the FDA, government contracts and government transactions.
 In your interactions with the government, you should:

 Company employees with responsibilities in the areas governed by the FFDCA and the FDA are required to understand and comply with these laws and regulations.
 These employees are expected to have a thorough understanding of the laws, regulations and other relevant standards applicable to their job positions, and to comply with those requirements.
 The Company has developed standard operating procedures and provides regular training to aid employees in understanding and complying with the requirements of the FFDCA and the FDA.
-If any doubt exists regarding whether your job position or a particular course of action is governed by these laws and regulations, you should seek advice immediately from your supervisor and the Company’s Chief Financial Officer or General Counsel, if any.
+If any doubt exists regarding whether your job position or a particular course of action is governed by these laws and regulations, you should seek advice immediately from your supervisor and the Company’s Chief Financial Officer or Compliance Officer.

 POLITICAL CONTRIBUTIONS AND VOLUNTEER ACTIVITIES